chidojiro/interview-assignment/src/utils/errors/FormattedErrorBase/README.md

 `stack` - the error stack.

 `context` - a bit of a context where this error has happened or why.

-`shouldLogError` - a boolean variable determinate will be error outputted ot not.

 `shouldLog()` - protected method responsible for error logging.